awsdocs/amazon-pinpoint-developer-guide/doc-source/segments-dynamic.md

 }
 ```

-The `Statement` value is a JSON string version of the statement added to the Lambda function policy\.
+The `Statement` value is a JSON string version of the statement that was added to the Lambda function policy\.

 ## Assigning a Lambda Function to a Campaign<a name="segments-dynamic-assign"></a>